MHammadYou/google-ads-clone/README.md

-A very basic ad delivering platform that lets you place ads on your website and also advertise your ads as well, similar to google ads platform
+A simple ads delivering platform that lets you place ads on your website and also advertise your ads as well, similar to google ads platform